BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/EbsdToH5Ebsd.md

-Import Orientation File(s) to H5Ebsd {#ebsdtoh5ebsd}
+Import Orientation File(s) to H5EBSD {#ebsdtoh5ebsd}
 =============

 ## Group (Subgroup) ##
 IO (Input)

 ## Description ##
-This Filter will convert orientation data obtained from Electron Backscatter Diffraction (Ebsd) experiments into a single file archive based on the [HDF5](http://www.hdfgroup.org) file specification.
+This Filter will convert orientation data obtained from Electron Backscatter Diffraction (EBSD) experiments into a single file archive based on the [HDF5](http://www.hdfgroup.org) file specification.
 See the **Supported File Formats** section below for information on file compatibility.
 This Filter is typically run as a single filter pipeline to perform the conversion.
-All subsequent pipelines should then use the [Read H5Ebsd File](readh5ebsd.html) Filter to import the H5Ebsd file into DREAM.3D for analysis, as opposed to re-importing the raw Ebsd files.
+All subsequent pipelines should then use the [Read H5EBSD File](readh5ebsd.html) Filter to import the H5EBSD file into DREAM.3D for analysis, as opposed to re-importing the raw EBSD files.
 The primary purpose of this filter is to import a stack of data that forms a 3D volume.
 If the user wishes to import a single data file, then the Filters [Read EDAX EBSD Data (.ang)](ReadAngData.html ""), [Read EDAX EBSD Data (.h5)](ReadEdaxH5Data.html ""), or [Read Oxford Instr.
 EBSD Data (.ctf)](ReadCtfData.html "") should be used for EDAX .ang, EDAX .h5, or Oxford .ctf files, respectively.

 ### Converting Orientation Data to H5EBSD Archive ###
 In order to work with orientation data, DREAM.3D needs to read the data from an archive file based on the [HDF5](http://www.hdfgroup.org) specification.
-In order to convert the data, the user will first build a single Filter pipeline by selecting the [Import Orientation File(s) to H5Ebsd](EbsdToH5Ebsd.html "") Filter.
+In order to convert the data, the user will first build a single Filter pipeline by selecting the [Import Orientation File(s) to H5EBSD](EbsdToH5Ebsd.html "") Filter.
 This Filter will convert a directory of sequentially numbered files into a single [HDF5](http://www.hdfgroup.org) file that retains all the meta data from the header(s) of the files.
 The user selects the directory that contains all the files to be imported then uses the additional input widgets on the Filter interface (_File Prefix_, _File Suffix_, _File Extension_, and _Padding Digits_) to make adjustments to the generated file name until the correct number of files is found.
 The user may also select starting and ending indices to import.
 The user interface indicates through red and green icons if an expected file exists on the file system and will also display a warning message at the bottom of the Filter interface if any of the generated file names do not appear on the file system.

 ### Stacking Order ###
 Due to different experimental setups, the definition of the _bottom_ slice or the **Z=0** slice can be different.
 The user should verify that the proper button box is checked for their data set.